Entropy Geometry and Condensation in Wealth Allocation: Open Systems: Variable Wealth and Agent Number

-The possibility of wealth condensation in open systems follows the same structural criterion identified earlier.
-Define the normal-sector mean wealth and the corresponding critical density where $\lambda_c$ denotes the smallest value for which the normalization remains finite.
-If the subsystem is driven or conditioned to a mean wealth per agent $\rho = w/n$ exceeding $\rho_c$, the regular sector cannot absorb the excess wealth.
-In this case, a finite fraction of the total wealth must accumulate onto a small subset of agents, forming a condensate.
-Importantly, this accumulation does not depend on whether total wealth or agent number is globally conserved, but rather on whether the system can accommodate additional wealth through its available degrees of freedom.
+where $\lambda_c$ denotes the lower edge of the normalizable regime.
+If the subsystem is driven or conditioned to a mean wealth per agent $\rho=w/n$ exceeding $\rho_c$, the regular sector cannot absorb the excess wealth.
+In this case, a finite fraction of the total wealth accumulates onto a small subset of agents, forming a condensate.